ywang305/The-Rubyist---An-Unexpected-Journey/README.md

   // If not specified, it assumes a null value by default.
   "ruby.rubocop.configFilePath": ".rubocop.yml",
   "files.insertFinalNewline": true,
-  "editor.formatOnSave": false // turn off auto-foramting for all languages }
+  // turn off auto-foramting for all languages "editor.formatOnSave": false,
+  // default is 4
+  "editor.tabSize": 2
+}
 ```